 About the Translator

-Muna Nassir is a UK-based writer and translator, who is currently doing her MA in creative writing with the New Writing Centre at the University of Manchester.
+Muna Nassir is a UK based writer and translator, who is currently doing her MA in Creative Writing at the Centre for New Writing, University of Manchester.

 Note on the Translation